Itaewon murder case

-The Itaewon Burger King Murder took place on April 3, 1997 when 22-year-old Hongik University student Jo Jung-pil (born 1974) was stabbed to death at Burger King in Itaewon.
-Arthur Patterson, 17 at the time of the incident (born to an American father and a South Korean mother), was the main suspect.
-Patterson and his friend Edward Lee were arrested but they were released by the Supreme Court in 1998 due to lack of evidence and Patterson was banned from travelling to South Korea.
-In October 2012 it was announced Patterson would face extradition by South Korean police after a DNA test indicated traces of Jo's DNA, when Lee's didn't.
-Patterson was extradited to South Korea in 2015.
-In 2016, he was found guilty of murder and sentenced to 20 years in prison.
+The Itaewon murder took place on April 3, 1997, when 17-year-old Arthur Patterson killed 22-year-old Cho Jung-pil (born 1974), a Hongik University student, by stabbing him at a Burger King in Itaewon, Seoul, South Korea.
+Patterson and his friend Edward Lee were arrested, but they were released by the Supreme Court of South Korea in 1998 due to lack of evidence, and Patterson fled to the United States.
+Lee was initially convicted of the murder but was later acquitted.

+In October 2012, the case was reopened, and in 2015, Patterson was extradited back to South Korea.
+A year later, he was found guilty of the murder and sentenced to 20 years in prison.

-Murder of Jo Jung-Pil
+Murder of Cho Jung-Pil

-Edward Lee and Arthur Patterson with 20 other male (mostly Korean-American youths) and female teenagers were hanging out on the 4th floor of a building in Itaewon on April 3, 1997, where they went to the first floor of the same building to order hamburgers from a Burger King outlet.
-As Patterson used his knife to cut his hamburger, the group started the conversation about knives.
-After the rest of the group went back to the 4th floor, Patterson and his friend Lee went to the bathroom, where they coincidentally came in contact with Jo Jung-Pil and stabbed him 9 times in the carotid artery using the knife.
-On April 4, the Department of the Army Criminal Investigation Division (CID) received an anonymous report and arrested Patterson.
-On April 6, after seeing Edward Lee on TV, Lee's father who returned from a business trip investigated him, as Lee denied his crime they met with a lawyer and confessed to the crime on April 8.
+Edward Lee, a Korean-American, and Arthur Patterson, the son of a US soldier stationed in South Korea, together with 20 other teenagers, were at a Burger King in Itaewon in Seoul on April 3, 1997.
+After the rest of the group left, Patterson and Lee went to the bathroom, where they came in contact with Cho Jung-Pil and stabbed him nine times in the neck and chest with a knife.
+On April 4, the United States Army Criminal Investigation Division received an anonymous report and arrested Patterson.
+On April 6, after seeing his son on television, Edward Lee's father confronted him, but Lee denied involvement in the crime.
+They later met with a lawyer, and Lee confessed to the crime on April 8.